matteoferla/MichelaNGLo-app/To do.md

 * On the home page, some of the text hangs out of the boxes **RES** &mdash;this is a bug... boxes have a fixed height that is independent of vw or em.
 **MPF**
 * Download a totally offline version of page **BDM**
+* Messages of progress are crap.
+The problem is that the log is committed (stringified actually) when the respose is give.
+Switching to a unique log is a better option. **MPF**
 * Mobile **MPF**

 ## Fixed